 - contradictory when it comes to author identity

 - lack of customizing your own visual identity

 The Medium is a blog and a social network.
 Although it’s difficult to tell what Medium exactly is, it’s very attractive.
 There are many positive and negative aspects, especially when it comes to individual author vs. publication.
-There is a lot of potential, but some things could be further expanded, like the inclusion of more social networks.
-In the end, this is a shiny new toy that will be interesting and usable to everybody, from tech experts to casual internet users that are looking for some space for quality reading and writing.
+There is a lot of potentials, but some things could be further expanded, with the inclusion of more social networks.
+However with its new option for support and exclusive content it is leaning more towards publishing than blogging.
+In the end, this is still a shiny new toy that will be interesting and usable to everybody, from tech experts to casual internet users that are looking for some space for quality reading and writing.